idiap/facereclib/README.rst

 We proudly present the first version of the FaceRecLib on pypi.
 To download the FaceRecLib, please go to http://pypi.python.org/pypi/facereclib, click on the download button and extract the .zip file to a folder of your choice.

+The FaceRecLib is a satellite package of the free signal processing and machine learning library Bob_, and some of its algorithms rely on the `CSU Face Recognition Resources`_.
+These two dependencies have to be downloaded manually, as explained in the following.

 Bob
 ...

-The FaceRecLib is a satellite package of the free signal processing and machine learning library Bob_.
-You will need a copy of Bob in version 1.2.0 it to run the algorithms.
+You will need a copy of Bob in version 1.2.0 to run the algorithms.
 Please download Bob_ from its webpage.

 .. note::